giparisi/website/README.md

 8. Now you can start making changes on the see the result in your browser at  http://localhost:4000/

-9. Make a Pull Request! :D
+9. Make a Pull Request (with only the .md or original .html files)! :D